-- All assignments must be submitted through Canvas. - All annotated bibliographies and reaction essays must be in Microsoft Word format make sure when you save a final draft of any assignment that it is either a .doc or .docx document.
+- All assignments must be submitted through Canvas. - If an attachment is required, it must be in Microsoft Word format.
+When you save a final draft of any assignment, it should be in either a .doc or .docx document.
 If you do not know how to do this, I suggest visiting the computer lab. - Discussion/journal responses should be typed in the discussion board text box.
 Do not attach a document to discussion boards.
 The best practice would be to write everything in a Word document first, then copy and paste it into the discussion box; save this work.

-Extra credit?
+What about extra credit?